MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ### Parameters

 *offset*\
-Zero-based position of element in the span to access.
+Zero-based element in the span to access.

 ### Return Value

 A reference to the element at position *offset*.
-If that position is invalid, the behavior is undefined.
+If the position is invalid, the behavior is undefined.

 ### Example